Emily in Paris season 4: All we know about the new series so farFeb 3 | 3 min read

 It only stops and we only reset when people stop having the conversation.
 There’s an amazing quote from Ava DuVernay, the brilliant black American director.
 I’m paraphrasing, but the idea of acceptance and diversity being offered with open arms is so wrong.
 It’s a wrong that needs to be righted.
 And it is being righted.
 It will happen.
 There won’t be a time where it happens and we wash our hands of it.
 It will be a constant struggle.
 And you don’t know and you won’t know until you’ve gone through it.
 Until you’ve gone through it, you don’t know.

-7. The Irregulars is set up perfectly for season two.
+7. The Irregulars is set up perfectly for season 2.
 Are you ready to get the moustache going again?

 I really am.
 I think it sets up an expansive world.
 There’s such a rich universe from the world of Arthur Conan Doyle, but also from what Tom [Bidwell, the show's creator] has created.
 He’s made these really full characters.
 I can’t wait to see where it goes next.
 I keep asking him, but he won’t tell me.